PriyankaSuruguri/PriyankaSuruguri.gihub.io/README.md

 # Priyanka Suruguri - Portfolio

-## Welcome to my portfolio repository!
+-Welcome to my portfolio repository!
 This repository showcases my professional experience, technical projects, and skills in data analysis, machine learning, and software development.

 ## 📌 About Me
 -I am a Data Analyst with experience in data visualization, predictive modeling, and automation.
 With a strong foundation in SQL, Python, and cloud technologies (AWS, GCP), I specialize in transforming complex datasets into actionable insights.
 I am currently pursuing my Master of Science in Management Information Systems at the University of Memphis.